 Welcome to the Alberta Glycomics Centre

 The Alberta Glycomics Centre (formerly known as Alberta Ingenuity Centre for Carbohydrate Science, AICCS) comprises a team of highly motivated individuals whose research interests span a multidisciplinary array of biological processes and technologies specific to carbohydrate research.
 The fields of chemistry, biology, medicine, and engineering are dynamically integrated as experts in areas such as carbohydrate synthesis, protein-carbohydrate interactions, glycoengineering, drug discovery, vaccine development, mass spectrometry, and X-ray crystallography work together to explore carbohydrate science.
-Currently, nine principal investigators and two associate members conduct their research as part of the Glycomics Centre.
+Currently, 10 principal investigators conduct their research as part of the Glycomics Centre.

 Glycomics is the study of the role of carbohydrates and carbohydrate-containing biomolecules in biological systems.
 Carbohydrates play a critical role in many biological processes including biological recognition, cell-to-cell interaction, immune response, infection and inflammation.
 It is anticipated that the Glycomics field will lead to the development of new drugs, vaccines and diagnostics.